-- where the hyperlink takes you (name of website), - why you're going to the site (what is the focus?), - what happens when the hyperlink is clicked (in Word or PowerPoint, indicate that the hyperlink opens a new window), and - if hyperlinking to a downloadable file, the file type (e.g, Word doc, PPT, txt).
+- where the hyperlink takes you (name of website) - why you're going to the site (what is the focus?) - when a hyperlink is present in PowerPoint, type (link) in the active hyperlink text - when hyperlinking to a downloadable file, the file type (e.g, Word doc, PPT, txt).